microsoft/fluentui/packages/web-components/src/label/README.md

 ## **Engineering Spec**

+fluent-label is a web component implementation of an HTML label element.
+The fluent-label several visual font sizes (small, medium, large) and font weights (regular, semibold).
+The fluent-label also provides appearances for required and disabled states.

 ### Use Case

 Creating a simple label element with an optional info icon and optional required state